YES Guidelines

 - This includes the organization or agency that represents the business sponsors of any charitable events benefitting the general community other than the business itself.

 - Virtual service will no longer be accepted for Y.E.S. hours.
-This includes but is not limited to online tutoring, online music lessons, etc.

 - Please Note: